Published

 Step 1: Dump from AWS RDS

-I dumped the entire DB from RDS.
-The key flags were --no-owner and --no-privileges because provider defaults (roles/users/grants) don’t match 1:1.
+The entire DB was dumped from RDS.
+The key flags were --no-owner and --no-privileges because provider defaults (roles/users/grants) do not match 1:1.

 pg_dump \